Setting up your Eclipse

-For everything not mentioned here refer to Configuring Eclipse guide.
+For everything not mentioned here refer to Getting Eclipse guide.

 Use the installer go to advanced mode, add the KIELER url.
-Then select first pragmatics and after that semantics (that is very important).
+Then select first semantics and after that pragmatics (that is very important).
+You can see that you have done that correctly on the automatically generated name of your Eclipse: It should be something like kieler-semantics-theia.

-Select the Theia stream for semantics and the Keith stream for pragmatics and use the latest eclipse if possible.
-Set the targetplatform to photon and finish.
+Select the Theia stream for semantics and the Keith stream for pragmatics and use the latest Eclipse if possible.
+Set the targetplatform to latest and finish.

 Wait till everything installs and the setup tasks finish.
-If you have any problems in this stage refer to the Configuring Eclipse guide.
+If you have any problems in this stage refer to the Getting Eclipse guide.

 The setup tasks for Modular Target will fail.
 Disable it after this happens and execute them again via Help>Perform Setup Tasks.
+Open the plug-in development perspective.
+Select working sets as top level elements.
 Run clean build.
-Several pragmatics projects have error.
+Several pragmatics projects have errors.
 Just close them and you will be fine.

 The default port to which KEITH tries to connect is 5007.